-I can’t connect to ResNet wireless, what do I do?
+I can’t connect to the wireless network, what do I do?

 Contact the Campus Living IT Assistance Center at 501.320.9990 or email CLiving-IT@ualr.edu.
 Please be as descriptive as possible in your email.
 It is very difficult to fix an issue when the only description is “my internet doesn’t work.”
 Detail exactly what you are trying to do when you experience the problem and include any error messages you receive.
 The more information you can give us, the quicker we can fix your issue.